monarch-initiative/mondo/docs/editors-guide/bulk-request.md

 ## Prepare for submission
 We advise submitters to [create a GitHub issue](https://github.com/monarch-initiative/mondo/issues) and communicate their intention to submit a bulk term request using the template.
-When using the template above would ensure that the basic information required to create new terms are submitted, some diseases might require other specific information (e.g. affected gene).
-A curator will review the submission intend, advise, and (if necessary) send an updated template fitting the disease terms to be submitted.
+While using the template ensures that the basic information required to create new terms are submitted, some diseases might require other specific information (e.g. affected gene).
+A curator will review the submission, advise, and (if necessary) send an updated template fitting the disease terms to be submitted.

 ## Fill out the template